-Report То Print Set to Pay report Review the invoices for each vendor that you have set to pay.
+Report To Print Set to Pay report Review the invoices for each vendor that you have set to pay.
 The report provides the invoice balance, invoice holdback, discount available, and the amount set to pay for each invoice.
 The report also summarizes the data for each vendor and provides grand totals.
 Print cheque transmittals Lists the invoices that you are paying.
-When the list of invoices is too long to fit the chequestub, you can supply the vendor with a cheque report.
+When the list of invoices is too long to fit the cheque stub, you can supply the vendor with a cheque report.
 The Minimum Number of Invoices box on the Cheque Transmittal Minimum Invoice Number window controls the minimum number of invoices that the payment references.
 To set a minimum number before writing a cheque, enter a number in the Minimum Number of Invoices box.
 Leave the box blank if you do not need to set a minimum number of invoice references.
-When you print the Cheque Transmittal Report , Sage 100 Contractor determines which cheques meet the minimum and prints a report for each.
-Print lien Displays the lien waiver information for the contractor for invoice or invoices
+When you print the Cheque Transmittal Report, Sage 100 Contractor determines which cheques meet the minimum and prints a report for each.

+Report То Print lien waivers Displays the lien waiver information for the contractor for invoice or invoices that are set to pay.